Writers' Studio Appointments

 Do I Have to Make an Appointment?

 Yes.
-For face-to-face appointments, making an appointment is the best way to ensure a tutor will be available when you need one.
-For virtual appointments, making an appointment is the only way to access a tutor.
+For Face to Face appointments, making an appointment is the best way to ensure a tutor will be available when you need one.
+For Online or eTutoring appointments, making an appointment is the only way to access a tutor.

 Should I Bring a Hard Copy to Face-to-Face Appointments?